Māui dolphin sightings database

 - Hector's Dolphin Sightings app

-- WWF Māui dolphin hotline and phone app, and
+- WWF Māui dolphin hotline and app

 This is a ‘living’ database and is updated as sightings are received and as sightings undergo a parallel validation process.
-Data may also be updated as data cleaning occurs and original files are discovered.
+Data may also be updated as data cleaning occurs and historic files are discovered.

 The online spreadsheet is updated on a roughly quarterly basis at the start of February, May, August, and November each year: